MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether the Link-Local Multicast Name Resolution (LLMNR) client should be disabled.

-If true, Link Local Multicast Name Resolution (LLMNR) is disabled.
-If false, LLMNR is enabled.
+If `true`, Link Local Multicast Name Resolution (LLMNR) is disabled.
+If `false`, LLMNR is enabled.
+If `null` LLMNR configuration is not managed through GPO.
 For more info, please refer to the *AZ-WIN-00145* configuration item in the [Windows security baseline](https://learn.microsoft.com/en-us/azure/governance/policy/samples/guest-configuration-baseline-windows).

 ```yaml
 Type: Boolean